AdminHospitalAtHome/PatientMobileApp/README.md

 # RHIT 2023-2024 CSSE Senior Project: Hospital At Home
+This is the mobile app for patient side app, for provider side web page, please go to [provider side web github](https://github.com/AdminHospitalAtHome/ProviderSideWebPage)
 For any questions, please contact the previous year's development team...

 ## 💻 Environment Setup